SA5NNN/VLF-Receiver/README.md

 that was close enough to the target of 82.
 Using some kapton tape, I secured both ends and fixed the turns to the rod.
 The last end needed a bit of sanding to remove the coating and this, the most laborious part was done.

+### Breadboard
+As I now had all the components for building, I wanted to set things up and test them out.
+A good way of doing this is to use a breadboard.
+Breadboards can give unreliable connections and are useless at high frequencies, but this is a small build and a low frequency so it should work well even if we might have to wiggle the components at times.
+Ben Eater did some testing of reliable breadboards and recommended BB830 by BusBoard Prototype Systems that I used in my build.
+I attach the components as well as the antenna to the breadboard.
+Also, the breadboards power rails are powered from my lab power supply set to 9 V with a 10 mA current limitation.
+It’s certainly possible, even recommended, to use a 9 V battery for as low power rail noise as possible.
+The output was via a BNC coax with clamps so I could clamp on to the legs of the output component.

 ### Matching varicaps